Juntos por el Cambio: History

+In 2023 Argentine general election, Patricia Bullrich, the candidate of Juntos por el Cambio, was defeated in the first round.
+After the election, Patricia Bullrich returned to government as security minister in president Javier Milei's Cabinet in December 2023.
+Bullrich also stated that she will step down both as the leader of Juntos por el Cambio and her own Republican proposal (PRO) party.

 Positions

-According to the media, Cambiemos is a center-right coalition, because it is led by Mauricio Macri.

-Hours after Argentina's political landscape underwent a tectonic rightward shift, president-elect Mauricio Macri announced a series of radical changes that would realign his country's place in the world.
+Cambiemos is a big tent coalition, variously described as centrist, to centre-right.
+The coalition describes itself as anti-populist and liberal.

+Former President and coalition leader Mauricio Macri has been described as a conservative.
 Macri said he would tear up Argentina's memorandum of understanding with Iran, seek Venezuela’s exclusion from the regional free trade association Mercosur and ease away from a fixed exchange rate with the dollar.
 This is the "change of an era we need to be in the world", he declared at a press conference.
 He aligned the country with gradualist neoliberalism and re-opened Argentina to international markets by lifting currency controls, restructuring sovereign debt, and pressing free-market solutions.